 Anne Loarie, SGN's Program Director, will facilitate both parts of the Garden Curriculum and Resources sections.
 Anne will showcase SGN's favorite resources and help participants integrate their plans by sequencing garden activities into a curricular framework.
 There will be a strong emphasis on NGSS.

 Steve Ehrmann, long time gardener and irrigation guru, will teach drip irrigation fundamentals and will offer insight and guidance to help solve your irrigation challenges.

 Free plants and seeds available, as well as a plethora of resources to view and explore.

-Steve Ehrmann has worked with the School Garden Network Irrigation Team for the last 4 summers, drawing from installation experience of drip and lawn irrigation on his various residences since the mid-1980's.
-Steve has been in the Master Gardener program since 2016, where he presents various library talks.
-He's participated in the California Rare Fruit Growers association for the last 16 years, doing extensive grafting of various fruit tree varieties for his orchard and for friends.
+Steve has worked with the School Garden Network Irrigation Team for the last 4 summers, drawing from installation experience of drip and lawn irrigation on my various residences since the mid-1980's.
+I've been in the Master Gardener program since 2016, where I present various library talks.
+I've participated in the California Rare Fruit Growers association for the last 16 years, doing extensive grafting of various fruit tree varieties for my orchard and for friends.